mdgspace/trianglify/README.md

 * Performance of coloring is faster on the use of random coloring rather than gradient.

 ## 4. Known issues and bugs
-- [ ] Palette descriptions doesn't matches description.
+- [ ] color pattern rendered for a given palette does not match description.
 - [ ] View re-generates complete triangulation even when not required.

 ## 5. UML diagrams